Website The Jor-Mac Company

 - Ability to do count, add, subtract, multiply and divide in all units of measure including whole numbers, fractions, and decimals.

 - Ability to read and comprehend instructions, specifications, and memos.
+Ability to prepare timesheets and job related paperwork.
 Ability to effectively communicate with other employees of the organization.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this job.
 They are not intended to be an all-encompassing list of responsibilities, duties and skills required of personnel so classified.
 Reasonable accommodations to essential functions of the job will be made if necessary.